 - ½ cup peas frozen

 - Place the olive oil, onion and garlic in the Instant Pot and sauté 3 minutes until the onion is soft and tender.

 - Add in the chorizo and sauté for a further 2 minutes.

 - Add the spices and stir well.
 Then add the white wine and the chicken broth.

 - Add in the rice, seafood, peas and stir well.

 - Close the lid and cook at high pressure for 6 minutes.

-- Once done, wait for a natural pressure release.
+- When cooking time is complete, wait for a natural pressure release.

 - Open the lid and serve with parsley and lemon slices.

 Welcome to my kitchen!
 I am Corrie, the blogger behind Corrie Cooks.
 I run this blog with my wife since 2017, so you can enjoy quick, easy and delicious Instant Pot recipes.
 Thank you for stopping by 🙂